Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

    Terminals and contacts are not insulated.
 If you want to switch higher voltages, consider to put the Dual Relay Bricklet in a casing.
-Touching the contacts is potentially life-threatening.
+Touching the contacts is potentially life-threatening!!!

 Technical Specifications
 ------------------------